starknet-io/starknet.js/www/docs/guides/connect_network.md

 ## Connect your DAPP to a private Starknet network

-If necessary you can have a full control on the network access (for example, for your company private test network):
+If necessary you can have full control of the network access (for example, for your company's private test network):

 ```typescript
 const provider = new Provider({